krixgris/mssql.nvim/README.md

 -- Open a new buffer for sql queries mssql.new_query()

--- Connect (you'll be prompted to choose a connection) mssql.connect()
+-- Connect the current buffer (you'll be prompted to choose a connection) mssql.connect()

+-- Rebuild the intellisense cache mssql.refresh_intellisense_cache()

+-- Disconnects the current buffer mssql.disconnect()
 ```

 ## Connections json file